 Charleston has already taken several steps towards making Lowcountry Rapid Transit a reality.
 Charleston County included $600 million for mass transit in the half-cent sales tax referendum that passed in November 2016.
-The Berkeley-Charleston-Dorchester Council of Governments (BCDCOG) is applying for federal matching funds, and has completed a 15-month study to identify a 22-mile corridor for Lowcountry Rapid Transit along I-26, from Summerville to Charleston.
+The Berkeley-Charleston-Dorchester Council of Governments (BCDCOG) applied for federal matching funds, and completed a 15-month study to identify a 22-mile corridor for Lowcountry Rapid Transit along I-26, from Summerville to Charleston.
 More about the study is here.

 Where will it go?

 The NEPA scoping process is underway for the first phase of Lowcountry Rapid Transit system.
 The proposed route will run along US 78/52 (Rivers Avenue) between Summerville and downtown Charleston with approximately 18 stops for a total commute from start to finish taking approximately one hour to complete.
 The final route and station locations are still being finalized, and the Conservation League continues to advocate that the vehicles operate in dedicated lanes wherever possible.
 Dedicated lanes are easier to construct along the existing median of Rivers Avenue, but in certain urban areas where there is not room to incorporate dedicated lanes, bus cars would mix with traffic making the system less rapid.